 The condition of the asphalt depends; sometimes it is really bad.
 Construction and maintenance levels vary substantially along the highway.
 The roadway is paved is some areas, but is mostly unpaved.
 The road is in dreadful condition and requires strong nerves to negotiate it.
 It’s certainly breathtaking and it has a fearsome reputation.
 The Pamir highway is mostly one-lane.
 Driving mistake can have deadly consequences, because the road is small and goes along deep valleys.
 No barrier stands between the road and the cliffs.
 Travelling through here is like a trip to a parallel world, where the landscape is bigger, bolder and infused with the eerie, all under the high, wide presence of a brilliant blue sky.

 The surface of the road is gravel with some asphalt sections.
 The highway is known as the second-highest altitude international highway in the world (climbing up to Ak-Baital Pass, at an elevation of 4.655m above the sea level).
 The section between Dushanbe and Murghab has the European route number E 008.
 Pamir Highway is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 The high elevation of the highway is no stranger to high winds, another gruelling danger while driving on weathered cliffs.
 Road closures can be frequent, so check conditions before traveling to this area.
+Due to the high elevations and exposure, the road is subject to strong winds and rapid weather changes.
+Be prepared for the cold and wind!
+Weather in the area is extreme; winter lasts from mid-September to late May, and temperatures in winter may reach -50 C (-60 F).
+In summer temperatures can reach +40 C (105 F) in July and August.
+The area is considered to be a high desert, with little rainfall, though downpours do occur.
+Strong winds blow all year and severe storms may appear suddenly; it may snow any day of the year, even in the valleys.

 Portions of this roadway may be temporarily closed due to road work or inclement weather.
 The road was built during Soviet times, to connect parts of their imperium in this region.
 The road was constructed partly in the 19th century (during The Great Game), partly in 1930s.
 Since the breakdown and Central Asia’s independence, not much coherent maintanance has been done to the road, only in spots, where damage has been caused by flash floods or scree.
 Heavy or prolonged rain can cause local flash floods that cover the road with water or wash out culverts or bridges.
 In the 1985 film Spies Like Us, the decoy GLG-20s played by Chevy Chase and Dan Aykroyd are told to meet their contacts on the "road to Dushanbe," a reference to the M41 highway.

 A Pamir Highway traveler must be experienced and completely devoted to safe, slow and obstacle-conscious driving to deter danger.
 The route of the Pamir Highway has been in use for millennia, as there are a limited number of viable routes through the high PamirMountains; the road formed one link of the ancient Silk Road trade route.
 Throughout the area, the land is typically rugged and dry.
 This road is sometimes referred to as “The Road from Hell”.
+It’s a very demanding drive, with heavy traffic (especially trucks) and an extreme risk of rockfalls.
+The road surface is awful.
+The weather is extreme, even in summers, up in the mountains.
+Extremely low oxygen for engine combustion.
+The high elevation with its risk of altitude sickness, weather concerns, steep road grade and overall inaccessibility make the travel dangerous and difficult.